Herault tourism & sightseeing

 Western Herault including Pezenas and Beziers

-We also suggest you visit the villages of Aigne, Beaufort and Montouliers in the south-west near Minerve and Vieussan is among our favourite villages near Olargues.
+We also suggest you visit the small villages of Aigne, Beaufort and Montouliers in the south-west near Minerve and Vieussan is among our favourite villages near Olargues.
 It is true that Olargues and the others are quite a detour from the coast but together they make for a lovely trip.

 This part of the department forms part of the Haut-Languedoc Regional Natural Park, whic contains many of the scenic highlights to be found in Herault.
 One particularly scenic site is the Cirque de Navacelles, a large gorge carved in the limestone which is listed as one of about 30 'Grand Sites of France'.

 The northern part of the department falls within the Massif Central region and is visited for its lovely scenery and pretty villages.

 There are lots of pretty villages in the countryside of northern Herault such as Pegairolles de l'Escalette in a lovely setting backed by cliffs, Laroque, Brissac and the small hilltop village of Pegairolles de Bueges - but you are sure to come across others equally picturesque as you travel around that we haven't discovered yet!

 Also inland in this part of the Herault there are a couple of cave systems worth visiting: the Grotte de la Clamouse (near Saint-Guilhem-le-Desert) and the Grotte des Demoiselles (in the very north-easternmost part of the department).